funnyzak/docker-release/README.md

 ### Canal

 Canal is a component for incremental subscription and consumption of binlogs in Alibaba's MySQL database.

+These images are built with the `linux/amd64`, `linux/arm64` architectures.

 Currently, three images are provided: